mooskiiiie/LLM-for-Topic-Modelling/README.md

 # Objective of the Project

 Using LLM (Google Palm), generate labeled topics and their corresponding keywords to understand the drivers of dissastifaction.
+Feel free to make use of any other LLMs